 Some basic information, like the Name of the taxpayer/individual, address, communication details, estimated income, etc., together with verification and a declaration, shall be signed and submitted.
 The forms are divided into two parts, as shown below.
 The first part needs to be filled out by you, and the second one by the authority to whom you submit the respective form.
 Both of these forms seem to be identical, but there is an important difference between the two.
 Form 15H has an additional column for Date of Birth to keep track of; apparently you can furnish this form only if you are 60 years of age or older.
 For more details, see the specimen copies of both forms attached below.

 No NRI cannot submit these forms.

-- Exceeds Rs 25 lakhs imprisonment term shall not be less than six months but which may extend to 7 years years and fine.
+- Exceeds Rs 25 lakhs imprisonment term shall not be less than six months but may extend to 7 years and fine.

-- In other cases imprisonment ranging from 3 months to 2 years with fine.
+- In other cases, imprisonment ranges from 3 months to 2 years with a fine.

-Q- If I wish to avoid TDS then can I file Form 15G/H?
+Q- If I wish to avoid TDS, can I file Form 15G/H?